buerokratt/Training-Module/README.md

 ### TIM

 To be able to log in locally, manually create a cookie called `customJwtCookie` in the browser.
+Expires / Max-Age should be a timestamp in the future: Wed, 01 Jan 3000 00:00:01 GMT.
 Fill with the contents of the response:

 ```
 curl -X POST -H "Content-Type: application/json" -d '{